-A full list of behavioral and academic violations can be found on the Student Conduct and Community Standards site.
+A full list of behavioral and academic violations can be found through Student Conduct and Community Standards.

-Behavioral violations of University policy include, but are not limited to, the following:
+Behavioral violations of University policy have been identified for the purposes of maintaining a safe and healthy educational environment.
+Prohibited conduct includes, but is not limited to, the following:

 Academic integrity defines an intellectual community and its educational mission.
 As members of such a community, Columbia College students are expected to honor intellectual work and respect its origins.
-A Columbia College education has two complementary elements: mastery over intellectual material within a discipline and overall development of moral character and personal ethics.
+A Columbia College education has two complementary elements: the intellectual development of bodies of knowledge and habits of mind and the overall development of moral character and personal ethics.